TyrellD1/Web3-Project/README.md

 Just paste what I have in the snippets.json file in here and you will be set to go.

 I encourage you to add to yours overtime as you see fit.
+I intend this to be an evergrowing list - should you make your own and want to share them let me know and we can consider adding them to the list!

 ## Styled JSX